When did the new hospital open?

-The current hospital building will be repurposed to house the St. Vincent Medical Clinic and Telehealth, Lake County Public Health Agency, outpatient physical therapy and rehabilitative therapy services, visiting specialist offices, and administrative offices.
+The old hospital building houses Lake County Public Health Agency, outpatient physical therapy and rehabilitative therapy services, visiting specialist offices, and administrative offices.

 Is SVGHD planning for more growth in the future?

-Once our new hospital is completed, open, and operating—planning for the future doesn’t stop there.
-The new St. Vincent Health facility will increase patient volume and access to new services.
+Planning for the future doesn’t stop with the new St. Vincent Health facility and its increase in patient volume and access to new services.

-Considering future needs for our community, St. Vincent General Hospital District Board of Directors and CEO Brett Antczak have begun strategic planning for growth after the new hospital opens.
-The planning process will include a master facilities plan.
+Considering future needs for our community, St. Vincent General Hospital District Board of Directors and CEO Brett Antczak have already begun strategic planning for growth.
+The planning process includes a master facilities plan.

 The hospital leadership team and community members are participating in setting goals in the framework of three phases of organizational strategy: 1) 01-12 months, 2) 13-24 months and 3) long-range goals.